 I established this years ago.
 My target audience does not buy my products based on price.
 They buy it based on value, trust and authority.

 Mitigate Your Losses Where You Can

-On Tuesday, I held the second webinar of my Facebook pixel 4-week training program.
+On Tuesday, I held the second webinar of my The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads.
+More 4-week training program.
 Immediately after that session, I spotted a discrepancy in the number of webinar registrants and number of purchases.